 Employees with 20 years and above experience: AU$126,305.

-The ideal route to become an IT manager is to earn a 3 year bachelor's degree, traineeship, and substantial (5+) relevant work experience.
+The ideal route to becoming an IT manager is to earn a three-year bachelor's degree, traineeship, and substantial (5+) relevant work experience.
 This is the minimum educational requirement to qualify for the managerial role.

-However, many IT managers also pursue a 2-years master's degree to further improve their employability for the role.
-In general, you can expect 10 or more years to get into an IT manager position in Australia.
+However, many IT managers also pursue a 2-year master's degree to improve their employability further.
+In general, you can expect ten or more years to get into an IT manager position in Australia.

-Hard work, Education, and Experience are the three main components to becoming an IT manager.
-It is very improbable to get hired on this post without a degree or experience in the field.
+Hard work, Education, and Experience are the three main components of becoming an IT manager.
+It is very improbable to get hired for this post without a degree or experience in the field.